 Here’s what you should know about teen vaping trends:

-- Kids might use different words to talk about e-cigarettes and vaping.
-For example, “Juuling” is a popular word among Dr. Tanski’s patients to describe using a brand of e-cigarette.
-About one in four kids who use e-cigarettes also tries “dripping.”
+Kids might use different words to talk about e-cigarettes and vaping.
+For example, “JUULing” is a popular word to describe using a brand of e-cigarette.
+About 1 in 4 kids who use e-cigarettes also tries “dripping.”
 Instead of using a mouthpiece to vape, they drip the liquid directly onto a heat coil.
 This makes the vapor thicker and stronger.

-- E-cigarette juices are sold in flavors like fruit, candy, coffee and chocolate.
+E-cigarette juices are sold in flavors like fruit, candy, coffee and chocolate.
 Most have the addictive ingredient nicotine.
 The more kids vape, the more hooked they become.
-“This is potent stuff,” Dr. Tanski said.

-- Kids who vape just once are more likely to try other types of tobacco.
-Their developing brains make it easier for them to get hooked, according to a recent study.
+Kids who vape just once are more likely to try other types of tobacco.
+Their developing brains make it easier for them to get hooked.